SynapseWeb/Git-Sharing/README.md

 Machine_A$ git add .gitattributes
 Machine_A$ git commit -m "Initial versions of hello.java and makefile in cool project."
 ```
 Now we're ready to create the initial bundle for the master branch of this repository.
-The bundle file can be created anywhere, but that location should remain fixed because it will be referenced from git as if it were a real repository.
+The resulting bundle file can be created anywhere, but that location should remain fixed because it will be referenced from git as if it were a real repository.
 For this example, we will create it directly above our "coolproj" directory with a name of "coolproj.bundle".
 We do this with:

 ```
 Machine_A$ git bundle create ../coolproj.bundle master
 ```
 Now the entire repository has been "bundled up" into a file at: Machine_A/myfiles/coolproj.bundle.
 This file could be shared with other developers by any method available (email, sneakernet, carrier pigeon, ...).
 In our example, we're just going to copy that file to:

-Machine_B/mystuff/test/coolproj.bundle
+.../Machine_B/mystuff/test/coolproj.bundle

 Then change directory to that location (cd ../../../Machine_B/mystuff/test) and issue the "git clone" command: